Let It Enfold You: Release

-Despite the addition of two new songs, Geffen Records had no interest in releasing the album.
+Despite the addition of two new songs, Geffen Records had no interest in releasing the album; because of their previous deal, it meant that Drive-Thru were unable to issue it on their own.
 Senses Fail decided to leak the album, encouraging fans to download it.
 They approached Rich Egan, owner of independent label Vagrant Records, with the intention of releasing their debut album.
 At the time, Vagrant had a deal with major label Interscope Records, who owned Geffen.
 The band were then moved from Geffen to Interscope to Vagrant.
 On January 26, 2004, the group posted "Buried a Lie" on their website.
 On February 3, Melodic reported that the group's debut would follow in the spring.
 In mid-June 2004, the band filmed a music video for "Buried a Lie" on the set of Guiding Light.

 On July 16, 2004, it was announced that the band had signed to Vagrant Records.
 The "Buried a Lie" music video aired on Fuse's Oven Fresh program in mid-August 2004.
 It was directed Nielsen's mother Lisa Brown, both of whom came up with the concept for it.
 They wanted it to be a homage to Scooby-Doo, Where Are You! and The Monkees; it sees the band being framed for killing a woman.
 On August 13, 2004, the band posted "Buried a Lie", "Let It Enfold You" and "Rum Is for Drinking, Not for Burning" on their PureVolume account.
 Let It Enfold You was released on September 7, 2004, through Vagrant Records.
 The album's artwork was created by James Rheem Davis.
 Alternative Press said it featured "a man staring at the tortured soul that is himself."
 Initial pressings also contained a bonus DVD.

 "Buried a Lie" was released to radio on February 8, 2005.
 While on tour, the band filmed a music video for "Rum Is for Drinking, Not for Burning" in Toronto, Canada with director Chris Mills.
 The video was released online on May 26, 2005; it sees the group performing in the belly of a ship, before moving to the upper deck for the chorus section.
 After suffering from addiction and emotional issues, Miller left the band in early September 2005, and was replaced by Heath Saraceno, formerly of Midtown.
 Senses Fail called Saraceno, who was aware that their previous guitarist had left.
 He was told to learn three tracks for a practice session, and subsequently learned all of them as he was unsure if the band was planning to audition anyone else.
 On September 11, 2005, "Rum Is for Drinking, Not for Burning" was released as a single.
 On October 16, 2005, "American Death" was posted online.
 On November 1, 2005, a deluxe edition of the album was released.
 It included three acoustic versions of previously released songs, "American Death", a cover of "Institutionalized" by Suicidal Tendencies from Tony Hawk's American Wasteland and a DVD.